kaunel85/ong-bylaws/bylaws.md

 78. All active, censured, and suspended Members are expected to pay dues in full by September 30 of the academic year unless stipulated by a payment plan.
     1. Payment plans can be negotiated on an individual basis with the Treasurer and Vice-President if necessary and must be signed no later than September 30th.
-    With the first payment due September 30th, and consisting of equal payments concluding no later than February 28.
+    With the first payment due September 30th, and consisting of equal payments concluding no later than December 6.
     2. Payments must be made as stated in the payment plan contract, set up between the brother and the treasurer
-    3. Failure to do so will result in immediate suspension and review from the Executive Committee.
+    3. Failure to do so will result in review from the Executive Committee with the assumed outcome of immediate suspension.
     If further arrangements fail, the Member will be placed on financial delinquency and a Judiciary Committee will be called.
-    4. The payment plan contract will be attached to the bylaws as Appendix D

 79. For members who will not be present in the city for the winter semester (either due to co-op placement or distant education or December program completion), they will have to pay the costs associated with the Founders Day but may receive their Founder’s Day costs as a refund unless they are to be present for either of those events.